FIDUCEO/FCDR_HIRS/README.md

 The steps to generate a new version of the FCDR:

-- (devel) Switch to correct branch, rebase on master, and install
+- (devel) Switch to correct branch, rebase on master, and install.
+  Perhaps need to create a dedicated branch, merge multiple development branches (verify wich git branch --merged).
+Also for typhon and FCDRTools if applicable.

 - Generate an unharmonised FCDR by passing the --no-harm flag to generate_fcdr.